devhliu/dcmCheck/docs/latest/deployment/recipes/embedded-viewer.md

 # Embedded Viewer

-The quickest and easiest way to get the OHIF Viewer up and running is to embed it into an existing web application.
+The quickest and easiest way to get the DCMCloud Viewer up and running is to embed it into an existing web application.
 It allows us to forego a "build step", and add a powerful medical imaging viewer to an existing web page using only a few include tags.
 Here's how it works:

 {% include "./../_embedded-viewer-diagram.md" %}